open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 In late February 2025, the OpenTelemetry JavaScript project released the first versions of "JS SDK 2.x" packages.
 These packages include a number of breaking changes.
 This document shows the necessary code changes to upgrade to the new 2.x.

-Some of the sections below include an "Implementation notes:" section the provides brief background and motivation for some changes.
+Some of the sections below include a "Note" that provides background, motivation, and links for some changes.
 Feel free to skip these sections if you are not interested.

 If you have any questions about the 2.x changes, please ask!
-You can reach the OTel JS community on the [#otel-js](https://cloud-native.slack.com/archives/C01NL1GRPQR) channel of the [CNCF Slack](https://slack.cncf.io/), or [open a Discussion issue](https://github.com/open-telemetry/opentelemetry-js/issues/new?template=discussion.md) on the repository.
+You can reach the OTel JS community on the [#otel-js](https://cloud-native.slack.com/archives/C01NL1GRPQR) channel of the [CNCF Slack](https://slack.cncf.io/), [open a Discussion issue](https://github.com/open-telemetry/opentelemetry-js/issues/new?template=discussion.md) on the repository, or join the weekly [OTel JS SIG zoom call](https://docs.google.com/document/d/1tCyoQK49WVcE-x8oryZOTTToFm7sIeUhxFPm9g-qL1k/edit).

 ## What is JS SDK 2.x?